Download the full 2013-14 Little Artists Preschool Handbook as a PDF.

 “The arts humanize the curriculum while affirming the interconnectedness of all forms of knowing.
 They are a powerful means to improve general education.”

-MAC’s Director, Youth Arts Director, and Early childhood educators collaborate to create a curriculum that encompasses visual arts, music, dance and theatre.
+MAC’s Youth Arts Director and Little Artists Preschool Early Childhood Educators collaborate to create a theme-based curriculum that encompasses visual arts, music, dance and theatre.
 These four forms will act as conduits for exploration.
-LA P instructors will introduce independent artistic forms as well as bring various forms together into a unified experience.
+LAP instructors will introduce independent artistic forms as well as bring various forms together into a unified experience.

-Little Artists Preschool is a safe place for your child to learn, create and play.
-In addition to the physical space functioning as a working arts studio, instructors act as role models and lead by example to teach students the importance of art in our lives.
+Little Artists Preschool is a safe place for your child to learn, create, and play.
+In addition to the physical space functioning as a working arts studio, instructors act as role models for the importance of art in our lives.
 The children practice simple artistic concepts that foster and provoke creative expression and discovery.

 Our teaching philosophy is children learn through creative play.
-Little Artists Preschool uses a creative, arts-based teaching structure to bring out a child’s natural interest in learning.
-The arts allow children to think creatively, to build their own ideas, to solve problems in more than one way, and to try new things.
-Rather than follow directions to construct prescribed products, we focus on each child’s process.
-Children in our program will learn to trust their own creative impulses while being supported by professional educators with strong arts backgrounds.
+Little Artists Preschool uses a creative, arts-based, teaching structure to bring out a child’s natural interest in learning.
+Each month we start with a new theme as a jumping off point to discover the world around us and within us.
+The arts allow children to think creatively, build their own ideas, solve problems in more than one way, and try new things.
+Rather than follow directions to construct prescribed projects, we focus on each child’s process.
+Children in our program learn to trust their own creative impulses while being supported by professional educators with strong arts backgrounds.
 In addition to academics, the learning through creative play philosophy helps children build a strong social foundation for their future.
-Teachers place a strong emphasis on indirect instruction, which opens up young minds to independent thinking and creativity.
-Instructors foster imagination and keep children engaged using a variety of stimuli, with each of the five senses carefully considered in lesson planning.
-With our smaller ratios, teachers are able to accommodate multiple styles of learning; each child is allowed to learn, create and discover at his or her own pace.
-We strongly believe that arts education is fundamental to the development of a healthy, happy and engaged mind.
+Teachers place emphasis on indirect instruction, which opens up young minds to independent thinking and creativity.
+Instructors foster imagination and keep children engaged using a variety of stimuli with each of the five senses carefully considered in lesson planning.
+With small student to teacher ratios, teachers are able to accommodate multiple styles of learning, where each child is allowed to learn, create, and discover at his or her own pace.
+We strongly believe that arts education is fundamental to the development of a healthy, happy, and engaged mind.

 - Children learn by using their senses and the arts are ideal in this process.

-- Creative play is how children experience their world and bring meaning to it.
+- Creative play helps children experience their world and bring meaning to it.
 It models a social framework that builds relationships for life and kindles imagination.